hoomberto/whats-for-dinner/README.md

 ## Introduction
 This is an interactive website that utilizes localStorage so that a user can create an account, login with account, view random dishes based on a selection, favorite the randomly displayed dish, and view the favorited dishes.
 Users will have their favorite dishes stored to localStorage and retrieved upon login.

+Calling resetLocalStorage(); in the dev console will quickly reset the userBase to when initially visited.

 ## Links
 - To view the project in action, [click here!](https://hoomberto.github.io/whats-for-dinner/)